Dan Cox

-Daniel Lewis Cox (born August 9, 1974) is an American far-right politician.
-He is a Republican who represented the fourth district in the Maryland House of Delegates from 2019 to 2023.
-He was also the secretary of the Frederick County Republican Central Committee from 2018 to 2021, and served as a Frederick County co-chair for the state's Trump Victory Leadership County team.
-He was the unsuccessful Republican nominee in the 2022 Maryland gubernatorial election, which he lost in a landslide, and had been endorsed by former president Donald Trump.
-An election denier, Cox is a staunch proponent of the disproven conspiracy theory that the 2020 United States presidential election was marred by fraud.
+Daniel Lewis Cox (born August 9, 1974) is an American politician and lawyer.
+He was a Republican member of the Maryland House of Delegates, representing the fourth district from 2019 to 2023.
+Cox was the unsuccessful Republican nominee in the 2022 Maryland gubernatorial election.
+In 2024, Cox unsuccessfully ran for the U.S. House of Representatives in Maryland's 6th congressional district, losing to former state delegate Neil Parrott in the Republican primary election.

+Cox is characterized as a far-right politician.
+An election denier, he has continuously espoused the disproven theory that the 2020 U.S. presidential election was fraudulent.

-Early life
+Early life and education

-Cox was born in Washington D.C. on August 9, 1974, as one of ten children.
-His father, Gary, named him after the biblical prophet Daniel.
-Cox initially lived in Takoma Park, Maryland, but his family moved north to Frederick County after his father, a minister, took a job there.
-He grew up on a farm near Taneytown, Maryland.
+Cox was born in Washington, D.C., on August 9, 1974, as one of ten children.
+His father named him after the biblical prophet, Daniel.
+Cox initially lived in Takoma Park, Maryland, but his family moved north to Frederick County after his father took a job there as a minister.
+Cox grew up on a farm near Taneytown, Maryland.

-Education and career

-Cox enrolled at the Wellspring Christian Family Schools, a faith-based home-school organization which was founded by his father, as a child.
+Cox attended the Wellspring Christian Family Schools, a faith-based home-school organization founded by his father, as a child.
 He attended Mount St. Mary's University from 1992 to 1995 and later attended the University of Maryland Global Campus, where in 2002 he earned a bachelor's degree in government and politics.
+He attended Regent University School of Law, earning a J.D. degree with distinction in 2006.

+Career

-He attended Regent University School of Law where in 2006 he earned a J.D. degree with distinction.
-He has been a member of the Maryland State Bar Association since 2006 and was a sole practitioner outside of Emmitsburg, Maryland.
-Cox is also a member of the Alliance Defending Freedom, which has been described as an anti-LGBTQ organization and was designated a hate group in February 2017 by the Southern Poverty Law Center.
+In 2006, he became a member of the Maryland State Bar Association and was a sole practitioner outside of Emmitsburg, Maryland.
+Cox was also a member of the Alliance Defending Freedom.

-Before getting involved with Maryland politics, Cox was a high school teacher from 1995 to 2005 at Walkersville Christian Family Schools.
+Before getting involved with Maryland politics, Cox taught as a high school teacher from 1995 to 2005 at Walkersville Christian Family Schools.
 He also served as a Captain in the Civil Air Patrol.

 Political involvement

 Cox says he has been active in politics since 1980, when he campaigned with his parents for Ronald Reagan.
 He also worked on the 1996 presidential campaign of Alan Keyes and as an aide to former U.S. Representative Roscoe Bartlett.
 He was the Republican nominee for Dorchester County Circuit Court Clerk in 2006, losing the race to Democratic nominee Michael L. Baker.
 Cox ran on a platform that included establishing a division to help fathers gain visitation, ensuring mothers received child support, and refusing to issue licenses for same-sex marriages, which were not legal in Maryland at the time.
 From 2007 to 2009, he was the President of the Town Commission of Secretary, Maryland.
-He was the Republican nominee for Maryland's 8th congressional district in 2016, losing the race to Democratic nominee and state senator Jamie Raskin.